 The foundation said it also will work to design a set of principles that includes rules of engagement for the acquisition of secondary raw material and the incorporation of waste pickers into the supply chain in a cost effective and responsible manner.

-Jill Boughton will serve as the foundation’s CEO, beginning January 1, following her retirement from Proctor & Gamble.
+Jill Boughton will serve as the foundation’s CEO, beginning January 1, following her retirement from Procter & Gamble.

 The Clinton Global Initiative has launched several energy efficiency and emissions and waste reductions programs in recent years.
 Last year, the organization launched a three-year project aimed at increasing energy efficiency in US buildings with Goldman Sachs, Greenprint Foundation, Johnson Controls, Jones Lang LaSalle, Malkin Holdings LLC, the Natural Resources Defense Council, Vornado Realty Trust and YR&G.